Uma-Mahesh1/demo-repo/README.md

-#Factorial
+#Factorial and Prime

-Using this You can find factorial of a number.
+Following are two programs to find factorial of a number and to find whether a number is prime or not.

-##let's get factoriallll!
+##Feel free check out